filipecalasans/cpp_cmake_generator/README.md

 This script generates a C/C++ project directory tree ready to go.
 It provides boilerplates that demonstrate how to link your different modules/application/unit test modules together and with external dependencies.

-This script can also generate projects that links to googletest, boost, boost unit test and openssl.
+This script can also generate projects that links to *googletest*, *boost*, *boost unit test framework* and *openssl*.
 It provides those who aren't very familiar with CMake syntax with a project directory tree redy to go.

 ## Example`